In January, a new law went into affect prohibiting old electronics, such as televisions and computers, from being disposed of in the trash.

 But what can Elmhurst residents do with them?
 The city's Public Works and Building Committee wondered the same thing Monday night, and is searching for easy ways for residents to dump their plug-in junk.

-The city's trash hauler, Allied Waste, is now barred by state law from accepting electronics, which means consumers have to find places to drop off their monitors, printers, keyboards, VCRs and scanners.
+The city's trash hauler, Allied Waste, is now from accepting electronics, which means consumers have to find places to drop off their monitors, printers, keyboards, VCRs and scanners.

 Public Works Director Mike Hughes said the city was investigating the possibility of partnering with Elmhurst College for more frequent pick-up times beyond the twice-yearly recycling events hosted by the college.
 The next recycling day is April 14.